Yo what’s going on?

 The video quality is really good, and the wide angle lense really captures a lot of the viewing range.

-I did fine that in some situations it can give a bit of a “fish eye” effect, which may be desired when doing different creative actions shots and such, but you can’t really control it.
+I did find that in some situations it can give a bit of a “fish eye” effect, which may be desired when doing different creative actions shots and such, but you can’t really control it.
 It seems to happen more when you try to get closer to an object or area while staying in wide view.

 There is no zoom, only wide and close, and there doesn’t seem to be a macro setting for close up detailed shots, then again this isn’t really aimed at that type of user I would imagine.
 There doesn’t seem to be any control over auto focus but again I only really found myself needing that when testing out the very close detail type of shots.